Arts Therapy for Empowerment

 Our practice welcomes all members of our community.
 We believe that those seeking a creative means to care for their mental health should have one accessible—stigma free and with the opportunity to awaken a new part of their imagination.
 After all, each of us is singularly entrusted with the commitment to our self-care.

 Lisa Mirabile, Founder and Clinical Director, has over a decade of experience working with persons from vast backgrounds of care settings in NYC.
 Lisa focuses on the individual, their support network, or lack thereof, through the creative process.
-We assist those with Autism Spectrum Disorder, Intellectual Disabilities, Communication Disorders, ADHD, vision loss or blindness, Alzheimer's Disease and other neurocognitive disorders as well as the bereaved, persons undergoing major life adjustments, and formal and informal caregivers, and those seeking to interpret their personal experiences and improve their well-being through creative arts therapy.
+We assist those with ASD, ADHD, intellectual and communication variances, eating variances, vision loss or blindness, Alzheimer's Disease and other neurocognitive variances, such as 2e, as well as the bereaved, those undergoing major life adjustments, formal and informal caregivers, and those seeking to interpret their personal experiences and improve their well-being through creative arts therapy.

 Whenever illness is associated with loss of soul, the arts emerge spontaneously as remedies, soul medicine...When the soul is depressed, isolated, mad and distraught, artistic images appear.